 This water filter works like a steel water filter unit.
 All you need to do to get the system running is pour water into the top ceramic chamber.

 What Are The Things to Consider When Choosing A Gravity Water Filter?

-tank capacity, and flow rate.
+Because there are several gravity-fed water filters, it is best to consider several key factors when comparing them.
+Nevertheless, the most significant factors are filter quality and lifespan, tank capacity, and flow rate.
 This section discusses six things to consider when choosing gravity water filters, including;

 Type Of Contaminants Removed